wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 # Conclusion

 If you have followed along, congratulations!
 This is a rather lengthy tutorial but you should now at least know some of the basics of assembly language and how processing is done very close to the CPU.
-This can have all sorts of uses from optimising higher-level code to debugging complex multi-threaded applications and everything in-between.
+This can have all sorts of uses from optimising higher-level code to debugging complex multi-threaded applications and everything in-between and beyond.

 If you have compiled the _fib7.s_ code, you should be able to see the sequence in the `docker-shell` environment similar to below: